Do you know if your process is healthy? Are you using SPC Control Charts to track and monitor the behavior of your processes?

 Every manufacturing process generates a lot of numbers.
 From equipment and materials to specifications and tolerances, numbers are generated from every action performed by workers and equipment on the shop floor.
 These numbers are incredibly useful to understand key information about your process.

-The answer is with the Statistical Process Control (SPC) and a control chart.
+The answer is with Statistical Process Control (SPC) and control charts.

 When reviewing the health and effectiveness of your operation, tools like interactive SPC Control Charts are extremely effective.
 They help manufacturers monitor process behaviors over time and discover trends that could negatively affect the process and product.

 For any manufacturing process to succeed, it needs two crucial behaviors to be considered healthy: